ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

                     Generator from gRPC.
 Each chunk contains a bytes payload.

                 dtype : np.dtype
-                    Numpy data type to interpert chunks as.
+                    Numpy data type to interpret chunks as.

                 Returns
                 -------